Stefans1990/web-engineering/README.md

 ## Implementation
-### Stage 1 : Structure
+### Stage 1: Structure
 The framework used to structure the system, was offered by our lecturer Andreas Martin.
 The detailed description of the framework can be found at https://github.com/andreasmartin/WE-CRM.
-At first, a bootstrap based prototype has been created (see mockups above), based on the mockups, the application bootstrap studio has been used to create the basic UI design based on HTML, CSS and JavaScript.
+- At first, a bootstrap based prototype has been created (see mockups above).
+- based on the mockups the application bootstrap studio has been used to create the basic UI design based on HTML, CSS and JavaScript.

 ### Stage 2: Autoloader and Routing
 The autoloader and router and router exception file was created using the methods suggested by our lecturer Andreas Martin.